GustafEnebog/project-2/README.md

       Alert message
     Output
-      Calculation of wing parameters (output) based on other wing parameters (input) using standard equations Commensinc calculation of output paramaters only as all neccesary input parameters has been inputed (solved by if-statements) x
+      Calculation of wing parameters (output) based on other wing parameters (input) using standard equations Compensating calculation of output paramaters only as all necessary input parameters has been inputed (solved by if-statements) x

 ### The Input/Output Area